harishtpj/harishtpj.github.io/content/posts/ada_vm.md

 # The SUBLEQ VM

-Virtual Machine softwares, basically take a program written in assembly instruction of another language and interprets it to run on the actual architecture.
+Virtual Machine softwares, basically take a program written in assembly instruction of another architecture and interprets it to run on the actual architecture.
 So, to implement a VM, we need to choose a architecture amongst the following: